4.50 carat Russian h Garnet, NO COUPONS, VS, One of the Top Demantoid on the Global Market. Certified, Appraisal

-Certification - Ouellet & Lynch full laboratory appraisal.
-They appraise colored gems for the Smithsonian's Traveling and home exhibits and they appraised all of the gems recovered from the Titanic.
+Ouellet & Lynch's full laboratory appraisal.
+They appraise colored gems for the Smithsonian's Traveling and home exhibits and appraised all of the gems recovered from the S.S.
+Titanic.
 This has an actual value appraisal not a guesstimate, or simply a jeweler looking through a loupe.
-They have a state of the art lab.
-This gem was also checked by the University of Moscow Gemological Department which knows as much about Demantoid as DeBeers knows about diamond and have the finest state of the art equipment in their well respected laboratory.

 The highest dispersion is in bright green gems are of type #4 color which should be an eye clean, bright green exhibiting a slight yellow hue (less than 10% yellow undertone.)
 These gems have gorgeous sparkle and multicolor flashes (surpassing diamond in dispersion) even in larger gems over 3 carats.